 Advising the statewide Children’s Justice Centers Program on how to make centers more teen-friendly.
 The teens met with the statewide CJC Services Specialist, who showed them photos of the waiting rooms, exam rooms, and interview rooms at various Children’s Justice Centers throughout the state.
 The teens were able to give feedback on how to make the centers more welcoming for their peers who have been abused, as well as suggestions on how to communicate more effectively with teenagers.
 These ideas are being implemented at centers across the state.

 Helping Utah develop a Utah Gun Safety Program, Video, and Curriculum that will be made available to all Utah students.
 This program and curriculum

 Problem-solving with the SafeUT App Project managers, including how to resolve the issue of students misusing the app to bully others.
 The Youth Advisory Committee has a great relationship with the SafeUT Commission and the SafeUT App Project managers, who feel comfortable bringing issues to the teens for their unique problem-solving skills.
 The teens have met with SafeUT personnel multiple times and have provided solutions to problems that affect Utah teens.

 Interested in helping out?
 We would love to have teenagers in Utah apply!

 - Be 13-18 years old and be in middle or high school, whether public, private,

 charter,or home school.

 - Have an interest in making the State of Utah a better place by providing advice to the Attorney General’s Office on events, programs, and policies that affect teens.

-Meetings are currently held every other Monday at 4:30 PM, although this may change depending on the schedules of the members.
+Meetings are currently held twice a month starting at 4:30 PM, although this may change depending on the schedules of the members.